Subsidized housing in the United States: Public Works Administration (PWA) Housing Division

 Permanent, federally funded housing came into being in the United States as a part of Franklin Roosevelt's New Deal.
 Title II, Section 202 of the National Industrial Recovery Act, passed June 16, 1933, directed the Public Works Administration (PWA) to develop a program for the "construction, reconstruction, alteration, or repair under public regulation or control of low-cost housing and slum clearance projects ...".
 Led by the Housing Division of the PWA and headed by architect Robert Kohn, the initial, Limited-Dividend Program aimed to provide low-interest loans to public or private groups to fund the construction of low-income housing.

 Too few qualified applicants stepped forward, and the Limited-Dividend Program funded only seven housing projects nationally.
-In the spring of 1934, PWA Administrator Harold Ickes directed the Housing Division to undertake the direct construction of public housing, a decisive step that would serve as a precedent for the 1937 Wagner-Steagall Housing Act, and the permanent public housing program in the United States.
+In the spring of 1934, PWA Administrator Harold Ickes directed the Housing Division to undertake the direct construction of public housing, a decisive step that would serve as a precedent for the 1937 Wagner–Steagall Housing Act, and the permanent public housing program in the United States.
 Kohn stepped down during the reorganization, and between 1934 and 1937 the Housing Division, now headed by Colonel Horatio B. Hackett, constructed fifty-two housing projects across the United States, as well as Puerto Rico and the Virgin Islands.
 Atlanta's Techwood Homes opened on 1 September 1936 and was the first of the fifty-two opened.

-Based on the residential planning concepts of Clarence Stein and Henry Wright, these fifty-two projects are architecturally cohesive, with composed on one to four story row house and apartment buildings, arranged around open spaces, creating traffic-free play spaces that defined community lift.
+Based on the residential planning concepts of Clarence Stein and Henry Wright, these fifty-two projects are architecturally cohesive, with composed on one to four story row house and apartment buildings, arranged around open spaces, creating traffic-free play spaces that defined community life.
 Many of these projects were built on slum land, but land acquisition proved difficult, so abandoned industrial sites and vacant land were also purchased.
 Lexington's two early projects were constructed on an abandoned horse racing track.
 At Ickes' direction, many of these projects were also segregated, designed and built for either whites or African-Americans.
 Race was largely determined by the neighborhood surrounding the site, as American residential patterns, in both the North and South, were highly segregated.

 Coming out of the housing movement at the turn of the century, the 1930s also saw the creation of the Home Owners' Loan Corporation (HOLC), which refinanced loans in order to keep the housing market afloat.
 The National Housing Act of 1934 created the Federal Housing Administration (FHA), which used only a small capital investment from the federal government to insure mortgages.
 Construction of public housing projects were therefore only one portion of the federal housing efforts during the Great Depression.